KjeldSchmidt/clarity-website/data-mesh-resources.md

 https://www.thoughtworks.com/insights/blog/data-strategy/dev-experience-data-mesh-platform

-**Surfacing reliability SLIs and SLOs can boost adoption**, with CEO of Monte Carlo
+**Surfacing reliability SLIs and SLOs can boost adoption** with founder and CEO of Monte Carlo, Barr Moses

 > Have you ever come across an internal data product and side-eyed it like it’s
 > your kid’s prom date?
 While it seems like it fits the requirements, you don’t